2 Amazingly Simple Steps To Stopping Toddlers From Hitting

 There may have been a few factors which could have contributed to the sudden ending of this hideous behaviour,

-It was a few things I believe, but I’ll leave that to the experts!
+It was a combination of a few things I believe, but I’ll leave that to the experts!

-My son was an entirely different kettle of fish, his rages were utterly overwhelming they included kicking, spitting, hitting, shoving, and he would follow me around the house charging at me as I tried to walk away.
+My son was an entirely different kettle of fish than my daughter, his rages were utterly overwhelming they included kicking, spitting, hitting, shoving, and he would follow me around the house charging at me as I tried to walk away.

 He would smash and throw anything that he could get his hands on.
 Usually, if he couldn’t get his own way.

 Again we tried everything, including going on holiday!
 Nothing worked!

 To my knowledge, he didn’t direct this at other kids, or my daughter, again it seemed directed at my husband and me.

 It was exhausting, overwhelming and it left me feeling hopeless and as if I had failed as a parent.

 Like most other parents I was tenacious about getting to the bottom of what was going on in his little brain.